 The upfront costs of a DUI charge are the ones that are inflicted by the court which include:

 - Fees, fines, and court costs

 - The expense of your supervised probation, investigation expenses, and expenses of the prosecution

 - Impoundment or total loss of vehicle use

 - The possibility of serving time in either prison or jail

 - Mandatory placement of an ignition interlock device in your vehicle

 Even more harmful are the unforeseen expenses of a DUI charge.
 These costs may involve a significant increase in your car insurance premiums, mandatory FR-44 insurance, raises in premiums for your life or your medical insurance, and the damage that having a criminal record could have on your future and current endeavors, including educational and employment opportunities.
-If you or a loved one find yourself facing such charges, it is in your best interest to contact an experienced Musca Law attorney in order to schedule a free, no-obligation, and confidential consultation session to determine if our legal services may be a good fit for you.
+If you or a loved one find yourself facing such charges, it is in your best interest to contact an experienced Gainesville criminal attorney at Musca Law in order to schedule a free, no-obligation, and confidential consultation session to determine if our legal services may be a good fit for you.